Hacker0x01/hacker101/vulnerabilities/unchecked_redirect.md

 http://example.com/?return_to=http://example.com/home
 ```

-An attacker can control the value of the `return_to` and make it redirect to a malicious endpoint.
+An attacker can control the value of the `return_to` parameter and make it redirect to a malicious endpoint.

 ```
 http://example.com/?return_to=http://evil.com